 This activity focuses on leadership language, communication and explores global leadership communication, internal leadership communication, clarity of messages sent and interpretation of messages received.

 The group is shown a large grid and handed the Path to Enlightenment riddle.
-The riddle uses a complicated code, somewhat like the word systems used for job descriptions, or for organizational metrics.
+The riddle uses a complicated code, somewhat like the word systems used for job descriptions, or organizational metrics.
 The team must decipher the code, using the riddle to cross the entire team through the grid.
 The riddle serves as a guideline that is set forth by leadership; the guideline is confusing, especially for those who are of different cultures and location (globally and physically) than the leader.

 Puzzle Connection served as a culmination of the day; it focuses on collaboration and decision making.
 Leaders practice problem solving and communication skills and increase their understanding of the need for constant communication between existing teams.